Tibetan Empire: Reign of Songtsen Gampo (618–650)

-When his father Namri Songtsen died by poisoning (circa 618), Songtsen Gampo took control after putting down a brief rebellion.
+When his father Namri Songtsen died by poisoning (c.
+618), Songtsen Gampo took control after putting down a brief rebellion.
 Songtsen Gampo proved adept at diplomacy as well as combat.
-The emperor's minister, Myang Mangpoje (Myang Mang-po-rje Zhang-shang), defeated the Sumpa people ca. 627.
+The emperor's minister, Myang Mangpoje (Myang Mang-po-rje Zhang-shang), defeated the Sumpa people (c.
+627).
 Six years later (c.
-632–33) Myang Mangpoje was accused of treason and executed.
+632), Myang Mangpoje was accused of treason and executed.
 He was succeeded by minister Gar Tongtsen (mgar-stong-btsan).

 The Chinese records mention an envoy to Tibet in 634.
 On that occasion, the Tibetan Emperor requested (demanded according to Tibetan sources) marriage to a Chinese princess but was refused.
-In 635-36 the Emperor attacked and defeated the Tuyuhun (Tibetan: ‘A zha), who lived around Lake Koko Nur and controlled important trade routes into China.
-After a series of military campaigns between Tibet and the Tang dynasty in 635-8,（see also Tibetan attack on Songzhou）the Chinese emperor agreed (only because of the threat of force, according to Tibetan sources) to provide a Chinese princess to Songtsen Gampo.
+In 635–36, the Emperor attacked and defeated the Tuyuhun ('Azha), who lived around Lake Koko Nur and controlled important trade routes into China.
+After a series of military campaigns between Tibet and the Tang dynasty in 635–8, (see also Tibetan attack on Songzhou）the Chinese emperor agreed (only because of the threat of force, according to Tibetan sources) to provide a Chinese princess to Songtsen Gampo.

-Circa 639, after Songtsen Gampo had a dispute with his younger brother Tsänsong (Brtsan-srong), the younger brother was burned to death by his own minister Khäsreg (Mkha’s sregs) (presumably at the behest of his older brother the emperor).
+After Songtsen Gampo (c.
+639), had a dispute with his younger brother Tsänsong (Brtsan-srong), the younger brother was burned to death by his own minister Khäsreg (Mkha's sregs) (presumably at the behest of his older brother the emperor).

-The Chinese Princess Wencheng (Tibetan: Mung-chang Kung-co) departed China in 640 to marry Songtsen Gampo.
+The Chinese Princess Wencheng (Mung-chang Kung-co) departed China in 640 to marry Songtsen Gampo.
 She arrived a year later.
 This is traditionally credited with being the first time that Buddhism came to Tibet, but it is very unlikely Buddhism extended beyond foreigners at the court.